 There are those out there who proclaim that Galapagos vessel size can make or break a trip in the enchanted isles.
 We’re here to tell you otherwise.
 Read on to find out what myths you should look out for when it comes to choosing a Galapagos vessel based on size alone.

 Some Say: True intimacy can only be found on smaller yachts.

-We Believe: Intimacy is the ability to unwind more easily – to be alone with your thoughts, to have a quiet moment with a loved one, to read a book or just enjoy the sunset.
+We Believe: Intimacy is the ability to unwind more easily – to be alone with your thoughts, to have a quiet moment with a loved one, to read a book, or just enjoy the sunset.
 Larger expedition vessels provide ample spaces that allow for this exact level of intimacy.
 In fact, more often than not, you may find that you have some of the communal areas entirely to yourselves!

 Some Say: You will feel like a passenger and not a guest on a bigger boat.

 We Believe: It’s our job – and our pleasure – to make sure every guest on our vessels thoroughly enjoys their journey with us, and with a 3:2 guest-crew ratio, you know you’re going to be pampered.
 The word passenger, in fact, is practically non-existent in our vocabulary.
-We tend to every need – be it comfort, dietary, activity or health-related – as if each individual were a guest of honour aboard.
+We tend to every need – be it comfort, dietary, activity, or health-related – as if each individual were a guest of honor aboard.
 We spare no effort or expense in guaranteeing that our guests experience the best and most comfortable stay possible.

 Some Say: You will be surrounded by strangers.